 As a special school for learners with severe and profound learning difficulties, we are continually working to ensure that we not only meet the needs of people with disabilities, but provide the best possible education for our children, in an appropriately stimulating environment.
-We strive to raise the profile of people with disabilities in the local community through maintaining strong links with other schools and organisations locally, as well as offering support and training for other professionals in their own setting and at Old Park School.
+We strive to raise the profile of people with disabilities in the local community through maintaining strong links with other schools and organisations locally.
 Improving standards in accessibility is therefore of paramount importance to us and threads through all aspects of our practice and reflection.